ooliver1/nextcord.gay/README.md

-# wrangler-typescript
+# nextcord.gay

-My personal template for workers
+A cloudflare worker to use the user-agent for ~~rickrolling~~ without a discord embed